RizwanMunawar/yolov7-pose-estimation/README.md

 ### New Features
 - Added Support for Comparision of (FPS & Time) Graph
 - How to run Code in Google Colab
+- Code can run on Both (CPU & GPU)

 ### Steps to run Code
 - If you are using google colab then you will first need to mount the drive with mentioned command first, <b>(Windows or Linux users)</b> both can skip this step.